Le Tigre (album): Critical reception

 Le Tigre received positive reviews from music critics.
 The Village Voice writer Robert Christgau wrote that "Hanna does the unprecedented—if not, apparently, impossible—and reinvents punk again."
 AllMusic described Le Tigre as sounding "like the best new wave album not to come from the 1980s."
 Pitchfork called the album's songwriting "less didactic than Bikini Kill's ... geared for the repeated listens these well-crafted pop songs beg for."
 Spin said that the album "sparkles with a joie de vivre more bubbly than a pink champagne" and continued that "the sound is as charming as the stories they tell", and the magazine later named it the 10th best album of 2000.
 PopMatters described Le Tigre as "a record in which bristling punk-pop tunes target listeners with confrontational, thought-provoking messages."
 Select referred to the album as "12 sparky pop nuggets" and "a righteous gem and one worthy of attention of even the most demanding devotee of big shiny production."

 Le Tigre placed 28th on The Village Voices 2000 Pazz & Jop critics' poll.
 The album is listed on SPINs list of "The 300 Best Albums Of The Past 30 Years (1985-2014)", and in the reference book 1001 Albums You Must Hear Before You Die.
 In 2022, Le Tigre placed 43rd on Pitchforks list of "The 150 Best Albums of the 1990s".

+In 2026 Rolling Stone placed it at 65 on their list of The 100 Greatest Punk Albums of All Time.